 Financing the debt that provides macroeconomic sustainability and goes into promoting productivity, and raising infrastructure, such as electricity production, health, water, security, transport, and school systems, has a significant impact on reducing poverty levels.

-Furthermore, through 25-30 country missions annually, we conduct extensive on-the-ground dialogue with policy makers discussing strategies to optimize their funding strategies to promote the swiftest and most sustainable economic development.
+Furthermore, through country visits, we conduct, among other things, extensive on-the-ground dialogue with policy makers discussing strategies to optimize their funding strategies to promote swift and sustainable economic development.

 The importance of ESG considerations